OfficeDev/open-xml-docs/docs/how-to-get-worksheet-information-from-a-package.md

 The **using** statement provides a recommended alternative to the typical .Open, .Save, .Close sequence.
 It ensures that the **Dispose** method (internal method used by the Open XML SDK to clean up resources) is automatically called when the closing brace is reached.
 The block that follows the **using** statement establishes a scope for the object that is created or named in the **using** statement, in this case **mySpreadsheet**.

-## Basic Structure of a SpreadsheetML
+## Basic structure of a SpreadsheetML

 The basic document structure of a **SpreadsheetML** document consists of the **[Sheets](https://docs.microsoft.com/dotnet/api/documentformat.openxml.spreadsheet.sheets?view=openxml-2.8.1&preserve-view=true)** and **[Sheet](https://docs.microsoft.com/dotnet/api/documentformat.openxml.spreadsheet.sheet?view=openxml-2.8.1&preserve-view=true)** elements, which reference the worksheets in the **[Workbook](https://docs.microsoft.com/dotnet/api/documentformat.openxml.spreadsheet.workbook?view=openxml-2.8.1&preserve-view=true)**.
 A separate XML file is created